Locations:

 When should I see my healthcare provider?

 Regular appointments with your healthcare provider are crucial to make sure your medication is working.
 Contact your provider if you’re having trouble with side effects from your medicine.
-They may be able to switch you to a different medicine.
+They may be able to switch you to a different one.

-What questions should I ask my doctor?
+What questions should I ask my healthcare provider?

 • What type of familial hypercholesterolemia do I have?